fortgreeneopenstreets/fortgreeneopenstreets.github.io/index.markdown

 ## About us

-We're a group of neighbors who are taking over administration of the [Open Streets](https://www1.nyc.gov/html/dot/html/pedestrians/openstreets.shtml) program in and around Fort Greene, Brooklyn.
-We manage the open streets on **Willoughby Ave**, **South Portland Ave** and **Hall St**.
-These streets are closed to cars, and open to people, from **8am to 8pm** every day.
+We're a group of neighbors who act as community liasons for the [Open Streets](https://www1.nyc.gov/html/dot/html/pedestrians/openstreets.shtml) program on **Willoughby Ave**, **South Portland Ave** and **Hall St**, in and around Fort Greene, Brooklyn.
+These streets are closed to cars, and open to people, 24 hours, 7 days a week.
 See [here](#map) for a full map.
+Operation of the street is managed by the [City Cleanup Corps](https://portal.311.nyc.gov/article/?kanumber=KA-03376), in partnership with [The Hort](https://www.thehort.org/).

 We want to create an open public space for residents to stroll, kids to play, and friends to gather.
-If you have any suggestions, please get in touch at <info@fortgreeneopenstreets.org>.
+If you want to get involved (perhaps plan an event on the street?), please get in touch at <info@fortgreeneopenstreets.org>.

 ![Willoughby Ave Open Street](/assets/images/willoughby.jpg)